The Wallace Barnes Nature Trail

 A Fully Accessible Trail at the Harry C. Barnes Memorial Nature Center, a one of a kind in Connecticut!

 Inspiring and enabling people of all ages to spend time in nature is at the core of the Environmental Learning Centers of Connecticut’s mission.
-There is nothing like spotting a Barred Owl roosting in a tree and watching as it silently watches you, exploring the forest and finding a salamander, or enjoying the changing seasons along a familiar trail.
 These experiences are long-lasting and shape opinions about the natural world leading to the protection of our natural environment.